YOGA AT SUTRA

 Community Yoga + Pop-Up Community Yoga

-Community classes are taught by a rotation of instructors and are offered on a donation basis, ensuring access to quality yoga for students with budgets of all sizes.
+Community yoga classes are taught by a rotation of instructors and are offered at a discounted price, ensuring access to yoga for students with budgets of all sizes.
 A variety of teachers, mostly those newer to teaching yoga, or those new to our SUTRA community will offer different styles of teaching and types of classes.

 Power Flow is a strong and sweat-inducing practice.
 Aligning breath with movement, this class is great for vinyasa lovers that are looking for a physical challenge.
 Practitioners can expect to build strength, stamina, and energy through a vigorous flow.